pelias/pelias/README.md

 #### Frontend services

-This is where the actual geocoding smarts live, and are the components that users interact with when performing geocoding queries.
+This is where the actual geocoding process happens, and includes the components that users interact with when performing geocoding queries.
 The services are:

   * **[API](https://github.com/pelias/api)**: The API service defines the Pelias API, and talks to Elasticsearch or other services as needed to perform queries.
-  * **[Placeholder](https://github.com/pelias/placeholder)**: A service built specifically to capture the relationship between administrative areas (a catch all term meaning anything like a city, state, country, etc).
+  * **[Placeholder](https://github.com/pelias/placeholder)**: A service built specifically to capture the relationship between administrative areas (a catch-all term meaning anything like a city, state, country, etc).
 Elasticsearch does not handle relational data very well, so we built Placeholder specifically to manage this piece.
 It uses SQLite as a backing store, since the amount of administrative data is fairly small.
   * **[PIP](https://github.com/pelias/pip-service)**: For reverse geocoding, it's important to be able to perform [point-in-polygon](https://en.wikipedia.org/wiki/Point_in_polygon)(PIP) calculations quickly.
 The PIP service is the only component of Pelias that actually understands polygon geometries, and it is very good at quickly determining which admin area polygons a given point lies in.
   * **Libpostal**: Pelias uses the [libpostal](https://github.com/openvenues/libpostal) project for parsing addresses using the power of machine learning.
 Originally we loaded the 2GB of libpostal data directly in the API service, but this makes scaling harder and causes the API to take about 30 seconds to start, instead of a few milliseconds.
 We use a [Go service](https://github.com/whosonfirst/go-whosonfirst-libpostal) built by the Who's on First team to make this happen quickly and efficiently.
   * **[Interpolation](https://github.com/pelias/interpolation/)**: This service knows all about addresses and streets.
 With that knowledge, it is able to supplement the _known_ addresses that are stored directly in Elasticsearch and return fairly accurate estimated address results for many more queries than would otherwise be possible.